BES Online Portal Employers Terms of Service

 5 Fees and Payment Terms

-5.1 Fees and Taxes.
+5.1 Fees and Taxes

 In consideration of the rights granted herein and access to and use of the Services, the Customer shall pay BES the amounts specified in the Registration for the Services provided thereunder (“Fees”).
 Fees are non-refundable and non-cancellable unless expressly agreed otherwise under this Agreement.
 Taxes are continually evolving and vary by jurisdiction.
 Therefore, the Fees specified in a Registration are exclusive of any applicable sales, use, import or export taxes, duties, fees, value-added taxes, tariffs, or other amounts attributable to the Customer’s execution of this Agreement or the purchase or use of the Services (collectively, “Taxes”).
 The Customer is solely responsible for the payment of any applicable Taxes.
-BES is responsible for any taxes based on BES’ net income, assets, payroll, property, and employees.
+BES is responsible for any taxes based on BES’s net income, assets, payroll, property, and employees.
 If BES is required to pay Taxes on the Customer’s behalf, the Customer shall promptly reimburse BES for all amounts paid.

-5.2 Billing and Payment Terms.
+5.2 Billing and Payment Terms

 Fees are payable in CAD and/or USD and are due at the time of Registration or as mutually agreed.
-BES reserves the right (among other rights and remedies) to suspend the Customer’s access to the Services if undisputed Fees are not paid when due.
+BES reserves the right to suspend the Customer’s access to the Services if undisputed Fees are not paid when due.
 Amounts payable to BES shall continue to accrue during any period of suspension and must be paid as a condition precedent to reactivation.
 The Customer’s failure to pay any undisputed Fees when due shall be deemed a breach of a material obligation under this Agreement.
 Subscriptions, whether annual or monthly, will automatically renew at the end of each subscription period, and payments will automatically be withdrawn from the original form of payment unless written notice of cancellation is provided to BES prior to the renewal date.

 5.3 Cancellation